 There are countless reasons to get a divorce.
 You and your spouse might be separating due to irreconcilable differences, infidelity, or a simple lack of love in the relationship.

-However, not all effects of divorce on children are negative.
-In fact, there are plenty of ways in which a divorce is the best thing for your children.
+However, not all effects of divorce on children are adverse.
+There are plenty of ways to divorce is the best thing for your children.

 Want to see where we’re coming from?
 Keep reading to learn about all the positive reasons to divorce.